 The work defines the media layer at an early stage, then carries it through sensing architecture, content behaviour, lighting integration, and site calibration.
 The goal is a system that holds the brand across a full operating day and stays relevant when staff and returning customers have seen it many times.
+The aim is an immersive retail experience that belongs to the room.

-Visitors return.
-Staff see the same room every day.
-A loop, however long, eventually announces its own edges, and pre-rendered content stops holding attention once the room has seen it.
-Passive response changes that.
+In digital environments, interaction is usually read as action: movement, gesture, an event appearing on screen.
+Subtle shifts, calm, and presence are equally ways of engaging.
 The media layer becomes the dynamic element of the architectural system, the part of the room that can change with use, alter spatial perception, and let visitors affect the atmosphere without breaking the continuity of the space.

 What the work covers

-The scope covers concept-stage media strategy, sensing architecture, content logic, real-time rendering, lighting integration, system design, and on-site calibration.
+The scope covers concept-stage media strategy, sensing architecture, content logic, real time rendering, lighting integration, system design, and on-site calibration.
 The medium might be a generative video wall, a projection surface, a responsive light layer, or a hybrid of these.
 The principle stays the same: the installation belongs to the room.

 Typical retail contexts include flagship stores on high-dwell streets, brand showrooms, pop-up and limited-run retail, hotel-retail hybrids, and showroom-to-retail transitions.
 The sensing layer can be computer vision, LiDAR, depth cameras, overhead tracking, or a combination, tuned to the actual room.